The Computing Department

 https://www.ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/

-Exam Board BTEC National Information Technology
+BTEC National AAQ Information Technology

 Websites for Computing and IT